metabrainz/picard-docs/_project_documentation/DEV_UTILS.md

 ## Translation Status for a Locale (`status`)

-The translation PO files are reviewed for the locale specified on the command line, and the translation progress status is displayed.
+The translation PO files are reviewed for the locales specified on the command line, and the translation progress status is displayed.
 The status includes: the number of translation files, total number of strings to translate, number of strings with translations, and percentage complete.
+Multiple locales can be specified by separating them with spaces.
+Specifiying 'all' will process all locales with available translation files.

 ## Stage Files for Git (`stage`)